We’re staring down the barrel of a gun.

 In retaliation to a University of Texas proposal for ‘gun-free zones’ to be implemented around their campus, pro-gun groups Come and Take It Texas and Don’t Comply, orchestrated a mock mass shooting in order to highlight potential ‘killing zones’ that would remain vulnerable on campus if guns weren’t allowed.

-During the mock shooting, six people where ‘shot’ with cardboard guns, and covered in tomato sauce to resemble fake blood, then outlined with chalk to suggest their deaths.
+During the mock shooting, six people were ‘shot’ with cardboard guns, and covered in tomato sauce to resemble fake blood, then outlined with chalk to suggest their deaths.

 7. This protest

-The disturbing protest signs stood as a stark reminder of the level of fear gun-related crimes have incited in communities most touched by them.
+The disturbing protest signs stood as a stark reminder of the level of fear gun-related crimes has incited in communities most touched by them.

 Images via usatoday.com, news.yahoo.com, slate.com, youtube.com, theguardian.com, wnd.com, AP Photo/David Zalubowski.